crispinprojects/toy-synthesizer/README.md

 ./toysynth
 ```

-You can make a piano-keys template using the diagrams at [Piano-Keyboard-Guide](https://www.piano-keyboard-guide.com/piano-notes.html) to fit on top of the computer keyboard.
+You can cut-out and make a piano-keys template using the diagrams at [Piano-Keyboard-Guide](https://www.piano-keyboard-guide.com/piano-notes.html) to fit on top of the computer keyboard.

 Test the synthesizer by tapping out a tune such as [Twinkle Twinkle Litte Star](https://www.letsplaykidsmusic.com/twinkle-twinkle-little-star-easy-piano-music/) which has the musical note sequence shown below.